 I've reported on the ground from sub-Saharan Africa on fellowships from the International Women's Media Foundation and the International Reporting Project, as well as from across the United States, Europe, Peru, and my birthplace, South Korea.

-In my work, I like to explore national, ethnic, and cultural identities as they intersect with issues like politics, public space, migration, and social innovation.
-I've written for The New York Times, The Guardian, the BBC, Quartz, CityLab, and other publications.
+In my work, I like to explore national, ethnic, and cultural identities as they intersect with issues like social justice, politics, public space, migration, and local innovation.
+I've written for The New York Times, The Guardian, Al Jazeera, Public Radio International, the BBC, and other publications.

 I live in Brooklyn, where I'm always on the hunt for coffee, Korean food, and the perfect workspace.
 My heart remains in Wisconsin, where I grew up and where all the best cheese is.